benphillips1997/fiber-scheduler/README.md

 <br/>

-Then I developed a simple example using the yield function to test it.
+Then I developed an example using the yield function to test it.
 You can find this example in 'yield_test1.cpp'.
 This example just uses two fibers and the first one yields to allow the second to run and then the first one is returned to.
 The output of the program is below.

 ![output of first yield example](images/yield_test1.png)